-Dear Members of the Senate Judiciary Committee,
+Dear Members of the House Committee on Emergency Management, General Government, and Veterans,

 Our country has never fully examined, reckoned with, or accounted for the harms and cruelty of slavery, and neither has the State of Oregon.
-The trauma of the horrific violence committed against slaves has been passed down for generations, robbing the descendants of slaves of their humanity and generational wealth.
-Jim Crow laws and the policy decisions, militarization of police, and era of mass incarceration since then have institutionalized racism, inequality, and discrimination, ensuring that Black people are subjected to continued injustice.
+The trauma of the horrific violence committed against people who were enslaved has been passed down for generations, robbing their descendants of their humanity and generational wealth.
+Jim Crow laws and policy decisions, the militarization of police, the "war on drugs," and the era of mass incarceration since then have institutionalized racism, inequality, and discrimination, ensuring that Black people are subjected to continued injustice.